After two years of probing, the final cost of the “forgot to nail the writ to the mast” saga has finally been made public.

 - Lib-Dem and Labour Coalition determined to concrete over North Essex

-- Conservatives wecome consultations on Colchester's St. Botolph's Circus
+- Conservatives welcome consultations on Colchester's St. Botolph's Circus

 - Conservatives support adoption of the Wivenhoe Neighbourhood Plan